Contact Us

 • Be a registered UCSD student with fees paid.

-• For first time tutors: Must enroll in DSC 95.
+• For first time tutors: Must expect to enroll in DSC 95 in FA26 if they wish to tutor again for HDSI

 Additional Info:

-• Please do NOT apply for a Tutor position unless you will be available to fulfill tutor duties from March 25 – June 12 (the official start of the quarter through the day grades are due).
+• Please do NOT apply for a Tutor position unless you will be available to fulfill tutor duties from the official start of the quarter through the day grades are due (see Summer Session Calendar).
 Your Tutor contract is contingent upon your ability to work for the duration of this time.
-This is strictly enforced and your contract will be revoked if you are not available during this time.
+This is strictly enforced and your contract may be revoked if you are not available during this time.

 • Advisors or course instructors often encourage students to apply to tutor for a specific course, but this is not a job offer.
 ONLY the department makes the official job offer through the IA System.